k-128/react-tradingview-embed/README.md

 // If widgets props are missing, use widgetPropsAny, ex:
 // - <AdvancedChart widgetPropsAny={{"newProp": true}} />
+//
+// > If redeclarations, widgetPropsAny keys will override widgetProps.
 ```

-> If redeclared, props set in widgetPropsAny will override those in widgetProps.

 <br />